 Suzanne Collin's book, The Ballad of Songbirds and Snakes, explores the origins of President Coriolanus Snow and of the Hunger Games.
 While the book is filled with references to the original trilogy, it feels more like a manufactured history than a compelling story.

-Despite my initial skepticism, which was based on casting I saw in the trailers, I wanted to see the movie so I could hear the songs.
+Despite my initial skepticism, which was based on casting that I saw in the trailers, I wanted to see the movie so I could hear the songs.
 The songs were indeed great, and to my surprise, I enjoyed the movie.
 The screenwriter crafted a well-paced adaptation of the novel.
 However, some casting choices and certain gaps in storytelling may confuse viewers unfamiliar with the source material.

 Casting Critiques